-Doors and windows were not forced open.
-Windows are mostly of uPVC double glazed type.
-There is a timber single glazed window within the attic floor landing.
-External doors are a mixture of timber and uPVC double glazed design.
-There are timber fascia/soffit boards.
-External Decorations Visually inspected.
-The external decoration has a painted finish.
 Conservatories and Porches None.
 Communal Areas None.
-Garages and Permanent Visually inspected.
-Outbuildings There is a detached garage of timber construction with a pitched roof covering and overlaid with felt or similar material.
-There is a timber shed with a pitched roof covering and overlaid with felt or similar material.
+Garages and Permanent Outbuildings None.
 Outside Areas and Boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these have been laid out in grass, concrete paving, stone chips and flower beds.
-There is a driveway to the rear of the property.
-Boundary divisions are marked by stone/masonry walls, hedging and timber fencing.
+There are garden grounds to the front, side and rear of the property.
+These are generally hard landscaped and laid to lawn and bedding/shrubbery.
+There is a mono-block driveway to the side of the property.
+Boundary divisions are marked by timber fencing and masonry walls.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be a mixture of lath and plaster and plasterboard materials.
-There are uPVC ceiling finishes.
+Ceilings are assumed to be of lath and plaster and plasterboard materials.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.

-There are tiled and timber wall finishes.
+Internal walls are partly of solid construction with a plaster hard finish and partly of timber stud construction finished in lath and plaster and plasterboard.
+There are tiled finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub floor areas.
+Flooring is predominantly of suspended timber construction.
+There is also some concrete construction.

+I was unable to inspect the sub-floor area due to the lack of a suitable access hatch.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
-The kitchen contains floor and wall mounted storage units.
+Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+The kitchen contains a range of floor and wall mounted storage units and worktops.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within the lounge.
+There is an open fire in the lounge.
+Any other original fireplaces have been blocked or boarded over in the past.
 Internal Decorations Visually inspected.
-Internal decorative finishes are papered or painted.
+Internal decorative finishes are generally papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the lounge.
+The electrical switchgear is located in a cupboard within the entrance vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.